-After successful completion of this course students should be able to:
+Upon successful completion of this course, students should be able to:

 - 1. Learn the theories and practices of entrepreneurship - 2.
-Understand the challenges and opportunities of entrepreneurship - 3.
-Understand and evaluate domestic and international legal, social, political, economic, ethical, and cultural issues of entrepreneurship - 4.
-Identify the importance of creativity, innovation, and network building in entrepreneurship
+Understand the challenges and opportunities of entrepreneurship

+3. Understand and evaluate domestic and international legal, social, political, economic, ethical, and cultural issues of entrepreneurship

+4. Identify the importance of creativity, innovation, and network building in entrepreneurship
-Total Contact Hours: 68 Contact Hours or 3,060 Minutes (1 Contact Hour = 45 Minutes)

-Lectures and Tutorials: Monday - Friday 120 Minutes of Lecutre & 60 Minutes of Tutorial per
+Total Program Duration: 3 Weeks in Total Total Contact Hours: 68 Contact Hours or 3,060 Minutes (1 Contact Hour = 45 Minutes) Lectures and Tutorials: Monday - Friday 120 Minutes of Lecutre & 60 Minutes of Tutorial per Day (15 Days in Total) Office Hours: 2 Hours or 120 Minutes per Week (3 Sessions in Total)